 It’s easy to accidentally integrate work responsibilities into a period of time that you or your family should spend.
 The lack of control affects not only your relationships with the closest people but also deprives any leisure moments that can lead to very severe mental and physical burnout in the long term, which is promoted by increased stress levels and the lack of sleep.

-Why do we lose the boundaries between professional and private life
+Why do we lose the boundaries between professional and private life?

 The need to separate professional and private life is hampered by the link between technology and our professional life.
-We use technology and smart devices an average 5 hours per day on an uncontrolled basis, looking at screens about 77 times a day.
+We use technology and smart devices an average of 5 hours per day on an uncontrolled basis, looking at screens about 77 times a day.
 Research data shows that only about 2.8 hours of this time are productive and spent on the job.

 Using smart devices for reading news as well as some special kind of brain relaxation, we often turn our planned rest into a regular business hour.
 Job emails, announcements, to-do lists: all of this information is kept in front of us, so very often we return to work responsibilities outside of office hours.

 Another complicating factor is the increasing changes in traditional patterns of working time.
-Nowadays, a lot of companies are based on the principle of worked hours, where employees are allowed to work a certain number of hours in a way that is convenient for them, and from any location.
+Nowadays, a lot of companies are based on the principle of working hours, where employees are allowed to work a certain number of hours in a way that is convenient for them, and from any location.
 While flexible work schedules generally help to increase employee productivity and well-being, there is a risk of losing work-life balance.

 How to avoid professional responsibilities in private life

 - Understand your roles in specific circumstances.
 It is your job to be aware of your roles and responsibilities towards your loved ones, your work, and yourself.
-Be aware that you are a child or parent, that you are a paid employee, student, sister or brother and the like.
+Be aware that you are a child or parent, that you are a paid employee, student, sister or brother, and the like.
 Realize which of these roles are important to you and devote enough time to them!

 - Don’t take too much work to make a better impression!
 This is very typical for people who have just started a new career.
 We take on all that is offered without realizing or evaluating our time and capabilities.
 Often, such reckless decisions result in overtime.